-The Directors recognise the importance of sound corporate governance and the guidelines set out in the Financial Reporting Council's UK Corporate Governance Code (the "Code").
-Whilst AIM listed companies are not obliged to comply with the Code, following the Company's Admission to AIM in November 2010 the Directors have taken measures to comply with the Code so far as is appropriate and practical having regard to the size and nature of the Company.
+The Directors recognise the importance of sound corporate governance and the guidelines set out in the Code.
+Whilst AIM listed companies are not obliged to comply with the Code, following the Company's Admission to AIM in November 2010 the Directors have taken measures to apply the principles of the Code so far as is appropriate and practical having regard to the size and nature of the Company.